TL;DR

 IT Service Desk now reflects how companies operate under pressure.
 They show how quickly teams respond, how clearly departments collaborate, and how effectively leaders receive visibility.

-That is why CIOs and COOs now track internal service metrics alongside delivery KPIs.
+That is why CIOs and COOs now track internal service metrics, including customer satisfaction as a key metric, alongside delivery KPIs.
 They invest in tools that give departments full control, full auditability, and full confidence in service workflows.

 Internal Service Is the New Customer Experience